cmcguinness/2048/README.md

 # 2048

+## Note about this version

+This version is a clone of Gabriele Cirulli's 2048, except that I've made it slightly easier to win.
+It does this by trying to locate the new tiles adjacent to tiles of the same value, rather than randomly.
+If there's no adjacent square, however, it still places the tile randomly.

+Charles McGuinness
+github(at)mcguinness.us

+## Official Readme:

 A small clone of [1024](https://play.google.com/store/apps/details?id=com.veewo.a1024), based on [Saming's 2048](http://saming.fr/p/2048/) (also a clone).

 Made just for fun.
 [Play it here!](http://gabrielecirulli.github.io/2048/)